srugano/mountaintop/README.md

 # Mountain Top

-This repository contains the code source four the website powering the Mountain Top website.
+This repository contains the code source four the website powering the Mountain Top website modeled using [wagtail](https://github.com/CodingForEverybody/rocketman)

 ## Installation